isabella232/safety-at-work-doc/README.md

 * **[HANA Multi-Target Application](https://www.cloudfoundry.org/blog/accelerating-deployment-distributed-cloud-applications/)** - single package containing all business logic necessary to store/expose data - levaraging HANA native artifacts - and backoffice web apps, built using [SAPUI5 Framework](https://sapui5.hana.ondemand.com/).

+## Source Code
+Source code of this asset can be found in following two repos:

+* **[Safety@Work iOS app](https://github.com/SAP-samples/safety-at-work-ios)** - this repo contains source code of iOS application and all the detailed infos needed to start running the app;

+* **[Safety@Work SCP Multi-Target App](https://github.com/SAP-samples/safety-at-work-mta)** - this repo contains source code of SCP back-end HANA & Business logic app and all the necessary steps to build, deploy and run the solution in a CloudFoundry environment.

 ## License
+License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Mozilla MPL, version 2.0 except as noted otherwise in the LICENSE file.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.